bockp/Edge-Detection-project/Article-month1.md

-# Authors : Bock Peter, Ostertag Cécilia, Thierry Ophélie

 # Edge detection

+# Authors : Cécilia Ostertag, Ophélie Thierry, Peter Bock

-# 1.Introduction
+# Introduction

 Image processing is one of the most important fields in the domain of computer vision [Bovik, 2009].
 Indeed, nearly every branch of science has a subdiscipline dedicated to retrieving information from the world, almost always through the use of recording devices storing that information in the form of discrete images or videos.
 For a computer to make sense of these images, it needs to be able to interprete them, understand them.
 That is where Image Processing comes in, allowing a computer to process an image and detect its major features, and to perform higher-level vision tasks like face recognition.